 Calling External Java Functions

-There might be a situation where your model would need to use functionalities provided by other Java libraries. ajCustomFunction can be used to call a method in a Java class and return the result to a model.
-Such a call only happens in the compiled Java code.
+There might be a situation where your model would need to use functionalities provided by other Java libraries. ajCallFunction can be used to call a method in a Java class and return the result to Excel.
+Such call only happens in the compiled Java code.
 It does not call the Java method when you run a function point in AlchemyJ Studio.
-However, you can create a macro that simulates the corresponding return result of the Java method in VBA.
-For more details, you can refer to ajCustomFunction.
+You can, however, create a macro that simulates the corresponding return result of the Java method in VBA.
+For more details, you can refer to ajCallFunction.

-Assuming there is a Jar file named "ajCustomFunctionExample" in D drive which provides a function called "howOldAmI".
+Assuming there is a Jar file named "ajCallFunctionExample" in D drive which provides a function called "howOldAmI".
 The function will take the year of birth (as integer) and return the age.
-The content in BizLogic!B5:D9 will be used as method parameters of the Jar.
-The parameter table was created via Insert Snippet\Function Parameters on the AlchemyJ ribbon.
+The parameter string YearOfBirth-##-1990-##-Integer is used as the method parameter.
+It means passing 1990, which is an integer, to the parameter YearOfBirth.

-The Jar file should be generated by a Maven based project and be installed into your Maven repository.
+The Jar file should be generated by Maven based project and installed into your Maven repository.

 Go to ##RestApi worksheet in the REST API sample model workbook.

-In the section 'Maven Dependency', fill in the above Maven information of the Jar file and select 'compile' in the 'Scope' column.
+In section 'Maven Dependency', fill in above Maven information of the Jar file and select 'compile' in 'Scope' column.

-- Go to Bizlogic worksheet, fill in the required parameter for ajCustomFunction.
-Update the table address in Output Schema table and set the position as 'left'.
+- Go to 'Bizlogic' worksheet, fill in the required parameter for ajCallFunction.

-- Click 'Generate API' to generate REST API and verify the function point 'endpointGroup/customfunction'.
-The result returned by the Jar will be shown in the response message.
+- Click 'Generate API' to generate REST API and verify the function point 'endpointGroup/resource1' test result.
+It is expected that the result shall have wording '30' appended in the input_parameter_1.